vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

   happening to FTX (with a loss of customer deposits and attendant suffering of many people).
-But the drop would have plausibly been bad even in tamer scenarios (for instance, if Alameda had openly gone bankrupt and FTX had died out with the collapse ofthe FTT).
+But the drop would have plausibly been bad even in tamer scenarios (for instance, if Alameda had openly gone bankrupt and FTX had died out with the collapse of the FTT).

 * I suspect that altruistic impact is less linear in money, and that there are a lot of other details about the way things play out, that